 - Then add in the veggies - potatoes, carrots, cauliflower and green peas.
 Mix well.
 Change the instant pot setting to pressure cook mode for 8 minutes with vent in sealing position.
 When the instant pot beeps, release the pressure naturally.
 Then open and use an immersion blender to coarsely grind the ingredients.
 You can also use a potato masher to mash the bhaji to the desired consistency.

 - Change the instant pot setting to sauté mode and let the bhaji boil for a minute.
-Mix in lemon juice.
+Mix in lime juice.

 - Bhaji is ready to be served.
 Garnish with cilantro and chopped onions.